Mohammed-Alrawaf/System-Architecture-Dojo/Executive-Knowledge-Base/Superforecasting-Log.md

 - Use outside view before trusting my inside view
 - Ask: “What is the base rate for this type of project?”
 - Avoid confusing intelligence with good judgment
+- Avoid yes/no answers when probability is more honest
+- Use probability ranges to clarify uncertainty
+- Ask “how would this work/fail?” instead of only “why?”
+- Use the practical forecasting tool for major decisions

 ---